trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 1. Add a new Virtual Device using the Hikvision Camera Controller
 2. Enter IP Address, Port, Credentials and Camera Name (as defined on the Camera).

 For cameras connected to the NVR POE subnet, use the ip address of the NVR and the Port assigned by the Virtual Host feature.
-For all other cameras, use the camera ip address and port.
-Do NOT use the NVR to access a local network camera you have added to the NVR for recording and control purposes.
+For all other cameras, use the cameras ip address and HTTP port.

-4. Now is the time to learn about the filters you will be using to specify which features you want to control (enable/disable) when running the drivers commands.
+3. Now is the time to learn about the filters you will be using to specify which features you want to control (enable/disable) when running the drivers commands.
 The filter is a string of lower case letters where each unique letter or pair of letters identifies the feature:
 * a = Alarm Input Handling
 * i = Intrusion
 * l = Line Crossing